onthegomap/planetiler/flatmap-examples/README.md

 Check out:

 - The other [minimal examples](./src/main/java/com/onthegomap/flatmap/examples)
-- The [basemap profile](../flatmap-basemap) for a full-featured example of a complex profile with processing broken-out into a handler per-layer
+- The [basemap profile](../flatmap-basemap) for a full-featured example of a complex profile with processing broken out into a handler per layer
 - [FlatmapRunner](../flatmap-core/src/main/java/com/onthegomap/flatmap/FlatmapRunner.java) for more options when
   invoking the program
 - [FeatureCollector](../flatmap-core/src/main/java/com/onthegomap/flatmap/FeatureCollector.java)